nils-hamel/spherical-camera/README.md

 </p>
 <br />

-This clearly shows that the algorithm is robust in case on strongly noised data and allows to maintain a constant precision in the estimation on the rotation and translation.
+This shows that the algorithm is able to provide good estimation on rotation and translation even if all considered _features_ are affected by noise.

 The following plots show how the spherical approach is able to bring more precision on the estimation of the rotation and translation between the camera pose because of the distribution of _features_ on the entire sphere.
-The experience consists in two cameras that are getting closer to each other considering a set of _features_ grouped in a sphere between the two camera.
-As the camera are far away from the center of the _features_ sets, the scene is view by the capture through a small angle of view.
-As the camera get closer to each other, they enter the set of _features_ allowing to, step by step, increasing the angle of view of the _features_.
+The experiment consists in two cameras that are getting closer to each other considering a set of _features_ grouped in a sphere between the two cameras.
+As the cameras are far away from the center of the _features_ sets, the scene is viewed by the cameras through a small angle of view.
+As the cameras get closer to each other, the angle of view of the _features_ increases.
 It allows to illustrate how the stability and precision of the pose estimation evolve with the angle of view of the cameras.
-The following plots shows the evolution of the pose estimation precsion considering _16_ and _32_ _matched features_, _32_ position of the camera and _32_ different distribution of the _features_ in the scene sphere :
+The following plots show the evolution of the pose estimation precision considering _16_ and _32_ _matched features_, _32_ decreasing positions of the cameras and _32_ different distributions of the _features_ in the scene sphere :

 <br />
 <p align="center">